-The City Clerk Department provides voter registration forms (available during office hours 8-5 Monday - Friday).
+The City Clerk Department provides voter registration forms available during office hours 8 a.m. - 5 p.m.
+Monday - Friday.
+November election details coming soon.

 Additional information is available from the Official Election Site for the County of San Mateo